Seneca-BSA/bsa/docs/seh500/lab4.md

 1. In the previous lab, we also explored the idea of using a label to reference address in memory used in the same manner as variables in high-level programming language, this time, we'll explore the use of string.
 Replace the code within the file with the following:

-    <hr/><pre>
+        @ Example Code #1

         .syntax unified             @ unified syntax used
         .cpu cortex-m4              @ cpu is cortex-m4
         .thumb                      @ use thumb encoding

         .data                       @ put data in the data section
-    myString: .string "Hello world!"
+        myString: .string ""        @ put your name within the ""
             @ declare a label for a string with a null terminator

         .text
         .global main                @ declare main as a global variable .type main, %function       @ set main to function type

         main:
             ldr r0, =myString       @ Load the address of myString into R0
                                     @ R0 = ?
             mov r1, #0              @ Initialize the counter
                                     @ R1 = ?

         loopCount:
             ldrb r2, [r0]           @ Load the character from the address in R0
             cmp r2, #0              @ check for null terminator
                                     @ R2 = ?
 During the first loop
                                     @ R2 = ?
 At the end of the program
                                     @ Which ASCII characters are they?
             beq countDone           @ If it is zero...null terminated...
                                     @ We are done with the string.
                                     @ The length is in R1.
             add r0, #1              @ Otherwise, increment the
                                     @ address to the next character
                                     @ R0 = ?
 During the first loop
                                     @ R0 = ?
 At the end of the program
             add r1, #1              @ increment the counter for length
                                     @ R1 = ?
 During the first loop
                                     @ R1 = ?
 At the end of the program
                                     @ What is the length of the string? b loopCount

         countDone:
         stop:                           @ define a new label called stop nop                         @ do nothing
             b       stop                @ jump back label stop to form a loop
-    </pre><hr/>

 1. Execute the code above, pay attention to what is happening in each register and record their value as per the code comment.
 Afterward, take a look at the memory address where the string is saved then take a screenshot showing the memory address along with the value and ASCII character saved in it.
-Submit your code and screenshot it as part of the post-lab.
+Submit your code and screenshot as part of the post-lab.

 1. In the previous code, we explored the idea of using string.
 In this code, we'll take a look at the use of an array.
 Replace the code within the file with the following:

-    <hr/><pre>
+        @ Example Code #2

         .syntax unified             @ unified syntax used
         .cpu cortex-m4              @ cpu is cortex-m4
         .thumb                      @ use thumb encoding

         .data                       @ put data in the data section
         sump: .word sum             @ a pointer for sum
         pointer: .word num1         @ a pointer for num1
         n: .word 5                  @ variable n, word size, value 5
-    num1: .word 3, -7, 2, -2, 10
+        num1: .word #, -#, -#, -#, #
+            @ replace it with the last 5 digits of your student number and maintain the negative
                                     @ array num1 with 5 element, word size
         sum: .word 0                @ variable sum, word size, value 0

         .text
         .global main                @ declare main as a global variable .type main, %function       @ set main to function type

         main:
             ldr r1, =n
             ldr r1, [r1]            @ load size of array, R1 = ?
             @ a counter for how many elements are left to process ldr r2, =pointer
             ldr r2, [r2]            @ load base pointer of array, R2 = ?
             mov r0, #0              @ initialize counter, R0 = ?

         loop:
             ldr r3, [r2], #4        @ load value from array
                                     @ R3 = ? for the first loop
                                     @ R3 = ? for the second loop
                 @ increment array pointer to next word (index) add r0, r0, r3          @ add value from array to counter
                                     @ R0 = ? for the first loop
                                     @ R0 = ? for the second loop
             subs r1, r1, #1         @ decrement work counter
                                     @ R1 = ? for the first loop
                                     @ R1 = ? for the second loop
             bgt loop                @ keep looping until the counter is zero ldr r4, =sump
             ldr r4, [r4]            @ get memory address to store sum str r0, [r4]            @ store answer
             ldr r6, [r4]            @ Check the value in the sum

         stop:                           @ define a new label called stop nop                         @ do nothing
             b       stop                @ jump back label stop to form a loop
-    </pre><hr/>

 1. Execute the code above, pay attention to what is happening in each register and record their value as per the code comment.
 Afterward, take a look at the memory address where the array is saved then take a screenshot showing the memory address along with the value and highlight the negative.
-Submit your code and screenshot it as part of the post-lab.
+Submit your code and screenshot as part of the post-lab.

 1. Lastly, the code from the first example can also be written as follows using an array instead of a string.
 Also, a different comparison statement is used.

-    <hr/><pre>
+        @ Example Code #3

         .syntax unified             @ unified syntax used
         .cpu cortex-m4              @ cpu is cortex-m4
         .thumb                      @ use thumb encoding

         .data                       @ put data in the data section
-    myString: .ascii "Hello world!\0"
+        myString: .ascii "\0"       @ put your name before \0
             @ declare a label for a string with a null terminator

         .text
         .global main                @ declare main as a global variable .type main, %function       @ set main to function type

         main:
             ldr r0, =myString       @ Load the address of myString into R0 mov r1, #0              @ Initialize the counter

         loopCount:
             ldrb r2, [r0], #1       @ Load the character from the address in R0
                                     @ and update the pointer R0
             cbz r2, countDone       @ check for null terminator in one line
                                     @ If it is zero...null terminated...
                                     @ We are done with the string.
                                     @ The length is in R1.
             add r1, #1              @ increment the counter for length
             b loopCount

         countDone:
         stop:                           @ define a new label called stop nop                         @ do nothing
             b       stop                @ jump back label stop to form a loop
-    </pre><hr/>

 1. Compare the third example code with the first example code and find the difference between then explain which line got added, removed, changed and why.
 Also, discuss its effect on the code then put your answer in the post-lab exercise.